alexeyinkin/eb-1a/2-petition/README.md

 It's debatable whether IEEE Senior Membership qualifies for EB-1A.
-This membership requires *significant performance for 5 years*, and an officer must decide how it compares to *outstanding achievement* that EB-1A requires for associations.
+This membership requires *significant performance for 5 years*, and an officer must decide how it compares to the *outstanding achievement* that EB-1A requires for associations.
 I know of cases where this membership was counted, and I've also seen an RFE explaining why it does not count.